-Source: European Commission, Pharmaceutical Sector Inquiry and first four Patent Settlement Monitoring Exercises.
+Source: European Commission, Pharmaceutical Sector Inquiry and five Patent Settlement Monitoring Exercises

-Note: new legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
+Note: legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
 When the IPRs are not contested by the generic company, the proceedings are immediately settled.
-Hence, figures are provided which disregard settlements related to the new law in Portugal.
-It must, however, also be noted that it is not known how many of these settlements would have still taken place absent the new law.
+Hence, figures are provided which